The Leonid meteor shower peaks during the night between November 17 and 18. more

 The New South Wales (NSW) Bank Holiday, which falls on the first Monday of August each year, mainly affects bank employees.
 All banks in New South Wales are required to be closed on this day.

-Is New South Wales Bank Holiday a Public Holiday?
+Is This a Public Holiday?

 What Do People Do?